 With the given commands, it will:

 By default 4 backups will be kept in our disk: if another one is gonna be created, the oldest will be deleted to keep the number always at 4.
-You can customize this behaviour editing the backup settings in your
+You can customize this behavior by editing the backup settings in your

 Bonus 1: change server port